multiplayer-app/multiplayer-session-recorder-javascript/README.md

   </p>
 </div>

-# Multiplayer Session Recorder - JavaScript
+# Multiplayer Full-Stack Session Recorder

-The Multiplayer Session Recorder is a powerful tool that offers deep session replays with insights spanning frontend screens, platform traces, metrics, and logs.
+The Multiplayer Full-Stack Session Recorder is a powerful tool that offers deep session replays with insights spanning frontend screens, platform traces, metrics, and logs.
 It helps your team pinpoint and resolve bugs faster by providing a complete picture of your backend system architecture.
-No more wasted hours combing through APM data; the Multiplayer Session Recorder does it all in one place.
+No more wasted hours combing through APM data; the Multiplayer Full-Stack Session Recorder does it all in one place.

 ## What you get